All Episodes

 We spend more money than any industrialized country in the world with the worst results.

-Why did Joe Biden's Department of Education spend a hundred million dollars on grants to schools meant to train K through twelve social workers on critical race theory, social justice, diversity, equity, inclusion when these kids can't read, write, do math, science, history, or whatever history of the learning, or learn computers, which is a skill they're going to need in their life.
+Why did Joe Biden's Department of Education spend $100 million on grants to schools meant to train K-12 social workers on critical race theory, social justice, diversity, equity, inclusion, when these kids can't read, write, do math, science, history, or whatever history they're learning, or learn computers, which is a skill they're going to need in their life.

 Not that hard.